-Answer: As Ray was deaf, he communicated with his visitor through the notepad and the pen.
+Answer: As Ray was deaf, he communicated with his visitor through a notepad and a pen.

 Question 4.
 What do you think the man said to his friend who waited at the door?

-Answer: The man would have said to his friend who waited at the door that the shop owner was deaf.
+Answer: The man would have told his friend who waited at the door that the shop owner was deaf.

 Answer: Ray was a very kind person.
-He was not a pawnbroker, someone who lends money on security of an item.
-But he always helped the people in need.
-That’s why he lent money to people in exchange for their old watched and clocks.
+He was not a pawnbroker, someone who lends money on the security of an item.
+But he always helped people in need.
+That’s why he lent money to people in exchange for their old watches and clocks.

 Question 6.
 “The watch was nothing special and yet had great powers.”
 In what sense did it have ‘great powers’?

-Answer: “The watch was nothing special and yet had great powers.
-It had great powers in the sense that it saved Ray from any kind of physical injuries he would have had to face from the late-hour visitors.
-Also, it saved the visitors from doing a robbery.
-They needed money and they got it by keeping the watch as a security.
+Answer: It had great powers in the sense that it saved Ray from any kind of physical injuries he would have had to face from the late-hour visitors.
+Also, it saved the visitors from committing a robbery.
+They needed money, and they got it by keeping the watch as security.